 Respiratory syncytial virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
 Yet in children under 2, babies born prematurely and older adults, this virus can be more serious—and even life threatening.
 Serious cases are marked by a lower respiratory illness, such as bronchiolitis or pneumonia.

-This year, we have new tools: a newly approved maternal RSV vaccine given during pregnancy to protect newborns, an RSV therapy for babies younger than 8 months and RSV vaccines for adults over 60 (grandparents, looking at you), plus updated monovalent Covid vaccines and updated flu vaccines for everyone over 6 months.
-But the RSV therapy for babies is in short supply and Covid and flu vaccine uptake has been low in general.
+Last year brought groundbreaking advancements in our fight against RSV and other respiratory viruses.
+In 2023, we saw the introduction of a maternal RSV vaccine given during pregnancy to protect newborns, an RSV therapy for babies younger than 8 months and RSV vaccines for adults over 60 (grandparents, looking at you), plus updated monovalent Covid vaccines and updated flu vaccines for everyone over 6 months.

 As a parent, the main thing I’m worried about is keeping my kid safe and healthy in every way I possibly can.
 Yet when faced with challenges like these (and germs everywhere), it’s a little harder to guarantee his well-being in unpredictable times.